 - 0-5s curriculum on evidence-based developmental, infant and child mental health interventions

 - EvidenceBased Counselling

 - Evidence Based Psychological Therapies for CYP with mental health problems and autism spectrum disorder and/or a learning disability.

-The psychological therapies selected for the curriculum are NICE approved; however a comprehensive CAMHS will offer other interventions.
+The therapies and interventions selected are NICE approved; however a comprehensive CYP MH service will offer other interventions.